S41G0N/S41G0N/README.md

 **`Self-taught freelancer`**

-I'm an autodidact with a passion for coding.
+I'm an autodidact with a passion for programming.
 This profile showcases a blend of projects I've built from scratch, old school projects, and modifications of others' work.
 Additionally, I create videos about coding problems, Linux tools and basics of server management.